cmdinglasan/filament-boring-avatars/README.md

 Change the default avatar URL provider for Filament to one from Boring Avatars.

+## Why choose this plugin?

+> Boring avatars is a tiny JavaScript React library that generates custom, SVG-based avatars from any username and color palette.

+This plugin uses the [Boring Avatar](https://github.com/boringdesigners/boring-avatars) API to get generated user avatars.
+Only the initials of the Filament User's name are submitted to the API.

 ## Installation

 You can install the package via composer: